newtpuandre/TPUDISCORDBOT/readme.md

 * FFMPEG installed and working from PATH

 # Disclaimer
 The bot is provided as is.
-There are alot of spaghetti code and other weird solution.
+There are alot of spaghetti code and other weird solutions.